Battle of Malta poker tournament: Battle of Malta 2013

-The 2013 Battle of Malta main event took place from September 26 to 29 featuring the return of Kara Scott as host and appearances by pro players Daniel Cates and Andreas Hoivold.
-Battle of Malta 2013, turned out to be the largest Poker tournament ever to take place in Malta.
+The 2013 Battle of Malta main event took place from September 26 to 29, featuring the return of Kara Scott as host and appearances by pro players Daniel Cates and Andreas Hoivold.
+Battle of Malta 2013 turned out to be the largest Poker tournament to ever take place in Malta.
 With a record 888 entrants at €550 each, the prize pool was €430,680.
 The first place prize of €68,000 was won by Louis Cartarius, a Frankfurt based online player.

 Battle of Malta 2014

 The 2014 Battle of Malta took place from November 6–9 and broke its own record for the biggest poker tournament ever held in Malta with 1,447 entries.
-The €550 buy-in main event easily smashed the €500,000 guarantee with a total prize pool crof €701,795.
+The €550 buy-in main event easily smashed the €500,000 guarantee with a total prize pool of €701,795.
 A record €140,000 was set aside for the winner and €90,000 for second place.
 Bulgarian Antoan Katsarov was the eventual winner with Malta local Alan Brincat finishing in second place.

-In an unusual turn of events Katsarov actually won the tournament without busting Brincat.
+In an unusual turn of events Katsarov won the tournament without busting Brincat.
 When play reached nine players and action was expected to run into the Casino’s hard cutoff time of 5 a.m., players were given the option of stopping and returning the following day or continuing play.
 Players unanimously agreed to play on and play did reach the hard stop with just Katsarov and Brincat left.

 As per the rules set down by the Tournament Director and agreed to by the players, Katsarov was declared the winner and the final prize money was allocated according to chip counts.

-Katsarov collected €122,750 and the Battle of Malta trophy and Brincat collected €107,250.
+Katsarov collected €122,750 and the Battle of Malta trophy and Brincat collected €250,000. €107,250.

 Katsarov also had the rare opportunity of choosing the winning hand of the tournament.
 He picked the Jack-Ten of hearts to display for the winner photos.

 The event's success saw it awarded “Event of the Year" in the €2,000+ buy-in category in the European Poker Awards in 2015.